arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.05.16
+Gustave Flaubert worked on a few books before the famous *Madame Bovary*.
+Included amongst these was the first version of *The Temptation of Saint Anthony*.
+He read the novel out loud to two friends over four days, and told them to keep down any interruptions or opinions during that time.
+At the end of the reading, his friends told him to throw the manuscript in the fire, and suggested that he write about day-to-day life instead of more fantastical subjects.

 ### 11.04.16
 [Caffeine toxicity](http://emedicine.medscape.com/article/821863-overview) is a